Cooma railway station: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-John Whitton was trained as an architect as well as an engineer and the station buildings erected during his tenure of Engineer-in-Chief, such as Cooma, exhibit interesting Victorian architectural detailing which illustrate his design skills.
-The station building at Cooma demonstrates interesting architectural features peculiar to Victorian railway buildings as well as the evolution of requirements over ten decades.
-Along with the other buildings, facilities and equipment the complex presents a pleasing example of a railway station landscape.
-The siting of the precinct results in it being a landmark in town.
+John Whitton was trained as an architect as well as an engineer, and the station buildings erected during his tenure as Engineer-in-Chief, including Cooma, exhibit Victorian architectural detailing that illustrates his design skills.
+The station building at Cooma demonstrates architectural features characteristic of Victorian railway buildings, as well as the evolution of requirements over ten decades.
+Along with the other buildings, facilities and equipment, the complex presents an example of a railway station landscape.
+The siting of the precinct makes it a landmark in the town.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 For most of the 100 years that trains operated between Queanbeyan and Cooma agricultural producers depended on the railway to get their produce to market, people were able to travel easily, goods arriving in Cooma were cheaper and more diverse and it enabled the town and district to develop.
 The railway was essential for Cooma to become the SMHEA headquarters which completely changed the social fabric of the town.
 Memorable arrivals and departures at the station have been significant events in local people's lives.
 The railway was a major employer in Cooma and many people spent all their working lives there.
 The Institute Building is significant as the social hub of the Cooma railway precinct during its expansion in the 1950s.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.